Southern Sustainable Agriculture Working Group

 V. Networking and Promotion – knowledge of agricultural principles and processes is required.
 The incumbent will serve as the primary spokesperson and contact person for Southern SAWG with financial supporters, media representatives, members of the general public, constituents and affiliated organizations.
 Respond to requests and opportunities as appropriate.
 Promote Southern SAWG to constituents, affiliated organizations and the general public to build effective partnerships.
 Orchestrate the overall presence and position of the organization with respect to other groups and institutions on major issues of importance to Southern SAWG.
 Build networking and collaboration among constituents on sustainable agriculture and community food security/systems efforts.

 The Southern SAWG Executive Director is a full-time position.
-Compensation will consist of a base salary, and a generous bonus incentive plan based on fundraising goals.
-Benefits include paid vacation, sick leave, holidays, and a stipend reimbursement for health insurance costs.
+Compensation will consist of a base salary plus a generous bonus incentive based on fundraising and other revenue goals.
+Benefits include paid vacation, sick leave and holidays.

 Southern SAWG is committed to the principle of equal opportunity and equal treatment for every current and prospective employee.
 Substantial efforts are made to seek out potential candidates among women, minority groups, and individuals with disabilities.